 Notes

-- Cashew crunch: Fry cashews separately and add them to the dish at the end to retain their crispiness.
-This step makes the real difference.
+- Fry cashews separately and add them at the end to keep them crunchy.

 Nutrition